auerlab/fasda/README.md

 disrepair at times and frequently presenting installation issues due to incompatibility with the latest version of R or other dependencies.

-Diffanal aims to provide a fast and simple differential analysis tool that just works and does not require any knowledge beyond basic Unix command-line skills.
+FASDA aims to provide a fast and simple differential analysis tool that just works and does not require any knowledge beyond basic Unix command-line skills.
 It operates on a simple command-line interface (CLI) analogous to popular tools such as bedtools, BWA, and samtools.